Run a Node

 ├── consensus

-└── executionDownload Client Binaries:
+└── executionDownload Binaries

 Select the execution client and the consensus client binary zip files for your operating system from the links below and download it to your local machine and extract it to corresponding directory above.